(c) 1999,2020 Peter McCollum

 The separate power supply unit provides the final's plate voltage, plus a variac-controlled output of 115V to operate the main transmitter chassis (all other voltages are generated in the transmitter chassis).
 The supply has two meters: one to indicate the input voltage, and one for the variac-controlled output voltage.
 The power input can be strapped for either 115 or 230 volt input.

 The front panel of the RT-4 transmitter.
 The identification has been thoroughly scratched off.
-Author's collection, photo by Bill Strangfeld.
+Author's collection.

-Rear view of the RT-4.
+RT-4 rear panel.
 On the rear panel skirt, the VFO input is visible on the left, and the high voltage connector is on the right.
-Author's collection, photo by Bill Strangfeld.
+Author's collection.

 Top view of the RT-4, with the cover removed.
 Of the two large inductors visible, the top one is adjustable, the other fixed.
 Note the taps on the coils.
 Under the two strips near the middle is a pair of bandswitches.
 The two 4-125A's are visible at the bottom.
-Author's collection, photo by Bill Strangfeld.
+Crystal sockets are at the lower-right.
+Author's collection.

 Bottom view of the RT-4, with compartment covers removed.
-Author's collection, photo by Bill Strangfeld.
+Photo by Bill Strangfeld.

 RT-4 and GPT-750 notes from another user, "kwcactus":